kuhumcst/cuphic/README.md

 Functions as an escape hatch
 ----------------------------
 Cuphic is not dogmatic about being declarative.
-If you ever need to veer into algorithm territory, you can just leave the declarative DSL and substitute either of the two Cuphic templates with an equivalent function.
+If you ever need to veer into algorithm territory, you can just leave the declarative DSL and substitute either of the two Cuphic patterns with an equivalent function.

-The `from` template can be replaced with a `hiccup->bindings` function:
+The `from` pattern can be replaced with a `hiccup->bindings` function:

 ```clojure
 (transform (fn [hiccup]                                   ; hiccup->bindings